zachhhhh/WhisperLiveKit/README.md

 <a href="https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/badge/License-MIT/Dual Licensed-dark_green"></a>
 </p>

-## Overview

 This project is based on [WhisperStreaming](https://github.com/ufal/whisper_streaming) and [SimulStreaming](https://github.com/ufal/SimulStreaming), allowing you to transcribe audio directly from your browser.
 WhisperLiveKit provides a complete backend solution for real-time speech transcription with a functional, simple and customizable frontend.
 Everything runs locally on your machine ✨

-### Architecture

-WhisperLiveKit consists of three main components:

-- **Frontend**: A basic html + JS interface that captures microphone audio and streams it to the backend via WebSockets.
-You can use and adapt the [provided template](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/web/live_transcription.html).
-- **Backend (Web Server)**: A FastAPI-based WebSocket server that receives streamed audio data, processes it in real time, and returns transcriptions to the frontend.
-This is where the WebSocket logic and routing live.
-- **Core Backend (Library Logic)**: A server-agnostic core that handles audio processing, ASR, and diarization.
-It exposes reusable components that take in audio bytes and return transcriptions.

 ### Key Features